Coloured quivers for rigid objects and partial triangulations: The unpunctured case: Introduction

 The paper is organised as follows.
 In Section 1 we set up notation and recall the results we need.
 In Section 2 we define the mutation and the coloured quiver of a rigid object in a triangulated category.
 In Section 3 we define mutation and the coloured quiver of a partial triangulation in a marked surface.
 In Section 4 we show that cutting along an arc corresponds categorically to Iyama-Yoshino reduction.
 In particular, the coloured quiver after cutting along an arc in a partial triangulation can be obtained from the coloured quiver of the partial triangulation by deleting a vertex.
 In Section 5 we show that, for a partial triangulation of a surface and the corresponding rigid object in the cluster category of the surface, the two notions of coloured quiver coincide.
 In Section $6$ we show that mutation in the type $A$ case can be described purely in terms of the coloured quiver and give an explicit description.
 We also give the example mentioned above in which the associated coloured quiver contains infinitely many colours.
 Finally, in Section 7, we give a partial explicit description and categorical interpretation of coloured quiver mutation.
 This last result holds in any Hom-finite, Krull-Schmidt, 2-Calabi--Yau triangulated category.

 0.3cm \textbf{Acknowledgements} Robert Marsh would like to thank Aslak Bakke Buan for some helpful discussions.
-This work was supported by the Engineering and Physical Sciences Research Council [grant number EP/G007497/1].
+Both authors would like to thank the referee for helpful comments which improved an earlier version of this article.